The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 How To Evaluate Dividend Stocks – Step 12: Evaluate Dividend Safety

-I only want to buy and hold dividend stocks where I feel the dividend is safe from a reduction in the future.
+I only want to buy and hold dividend stocks where I feel the cash dividend is safe from a reduction in the future.
 Few things are worse to me than owning a company at the time they cut the dividend.

 I’m not perfect.
 It happens.
 So, I just try to learn from it and move on.